amarao/thread_timeout/README.md

         print ("NFS seems to be hung")

-thread\_timeout works by running specified function in separate thread and waiting for timeout (or finalization) of the thread to return value or raise Exception.
+thread\_timeout works by running specified function in a separate thread and waiting for timeout (or termination) of the thread.
+It returns to functions return value or reraise exception.

-If thread is not finished before timeout, thread\_timeout may try to terminate thread according to kill\_wait value (see below).
+If thread does not finish before timeout, thread\_timeout may try to terminate thread according to kill\_wait value (see below).

 thread\_timeout(timeout, kill=True, kill\_wait=0.1)